CUCyber/cucyber.github.io/class/linux-intro/linux-intro.md

 |0  |none                    |--- |000 |

 Note:
-You will often here of the phrase “`chmod 777`”.
+You will often here of the phrase "chmod 777".
 The change mode command alters a file’s mode bits.
 It does so using octal numbers.
 The first number indicates the 3 bit number associated with the owner of the file, the second number indicates the group related to the file, and lastly the third indicates all other users.